Shelbournator/thoughts/_posts/2025-12-16-uk-transmission-problem.md

 > ***Case Study***
 >
->  DeepMind sits at the core of Google’s AI strategy, leading major initiatives including Gemini and AI Studio.
+> DeepMind - a British AI startup acquired by Google - now sits at the core of the tech giant's AI strategy, leading major initiatives including Gemini and AI Studio.
 >
 > The productivity was real.
 The value creation was real.
-But the scaling and capture of that value happened elsewhere (Google).
+But the *scaling and capture* of that value happened elsewhere.
 {: .prompt-info }

 This pattern is not unique to AI.
 It is representative.
 The UK is strong at creating productive capability, but weak at transmitting it into scaled, durable economic outcomes.